vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/geopolitics/articles/aizawa_seishisai/Anti-Foreignism_Western-Learning/6_New_Theses.md

 195

-New Theses

 attacked Kyūshū.
 Both cases represent southward thrusts made by northern peoples.)
 50

 But blocked by rough seas, these would-be invaders could cause little damage.
 At that time, we took the ocean for granted as a natural barrier.
 Now, the barbarians traverse thousands of miles with whirlwind speed in their huge ships; they think of the ocean as a highway to distant lands.
 Because we are surrounded by water, we must be prepared on all sides.
 What was once a natural barrier is now a raiders' highway.
 Those seeking to defend our borders and pacify outlying areas cannot propose measures today based on assumptions belonging to eras past.

 In today's era of warring states, the Mogul and Turkish Empires use Islam to strengthen their armies and enlarge their domains, Turkey being the more successful.
-But neither has attempted to invade our Middle Kingdom because they specialize in cavalry warfare to the detriment of naval operations.
-The Western barbarians, on the other hand, all believe in the Church of Rome.
+But neither has attempted to invade our Middle Kingdom because they specialize in cavalry warfare to the detriment of naval operations.+++(4)+++ The Western barbarians, on the other hand, all believe in the Church of Rome.
 51 The more outstanding of these are France, Spain, Sweden, and England.
 Their common mother-country is Germany, but it is no longer powerful.
 Its head of state simply maintains the title "Holy Roman Emperor" along with something of his former glory, and is therefore accorded a degree of respect by the other Western states.

 Russia was once subject to Germany (as was France), but recently has acquired awesome strength and has reclaimed its ancient status as an empire.
 52 Its territory includes states to the east and west, and borders our Divine Realm on the northwest.
 Russia contains vast expanses of frozen tundra, and longs to expand southward.
 But Turkey, Russia's long-standing nemesis, has been thwarting it.
 Russia has revived as an ally the Persian Empire (recently weakened by rebellion), and has defeated Turkey.
 53 Should Russia and Persia again join forces, Turkey's left flank will be cut off.
 Russia, hegemon of the north, is now expanding southward to gain a stranglehold on the continent by dividing it in half, and is preventing Turkey from allying with the Mogul Empire.
 Ch'ing power has reached its limit, and can expand no further west.
 Russia has reduced neighboring domains